 The framework was built using C++ & MPI with efficiency in mind.
 It has been proven to have excellent scaling properties.

 Both single cell mechanical behaviour and blood rheology were compared to experimental results!
 See this paper.

 Adding new material models and cell types is simple!
+See this paper.

 Data is stored in compressed HDF5 files, suitable for parallel access and ready to be visualised!

 A validated two dimensional lattice Boltzmann model for blood plasma with a discrete element method for both red blood cells and platelets coupled by the immersed boundary method.

 Key properties: Fortran, Parallelized with MPI, Suspension rheology validation, Easily used to test large sets of parameters

 We believe that by allowing free access to the community we can further inspire development and distribution so that a large number of scientists can benefit from its capabilities.
 We hope that you will also find the software useful and encourage you to contribute enhancements and improvements back.
 If you have questions or remarks about HemoCell, please contact us via e-mail!